-Then of course, there’s walking stopping by for snacks at family-run tavernas, or doing some touristy shopping around Monastiraki— which translates to little monastery if anyone out there was wondering!
+Then, of course, there’s stopping by for snacks at family-run tavernas, or doing some touristy shopping around Monastiraki— which translates to ‘little monastery’ if anyone out there was wondering!
 The other great thing about the capital is all the day trips from Athens you can do too whilst based here.

-Now that I’ve convinced you that Athens is the place to be, let’s dig into where you should stay.
+Now that I’ve convinced you that the capital city of Athens is the place to be, let’s dig into where you should stay.

 When looking at lodging in Greece, you won’t be at a loss deciding where to stay in Athens.
-There’s plenty of places to stay at a wide range of prices.
-Don’t worry— we only picked the best of the best for you!
+There are plenty of places to stay at a wide range of prices.
+Don’t worry— I only picked the best of the best for you!

 Best Hostel in Athens – Mosaikon